sadhikabhatia1812/exp10/README.md

+AIM:-
-AIM:- to understand different parameter passing methods in c++, especially call by value, call by pointer and call by reference.
+To study and implement different parameter passing techniques in C++—call by value, call by reference using pointers, and call by reference using reference variables—and observe their effects on variable values.

 THEORY:-
-In C++, there are several ways to pass arguments to functions:
+Pointers in C++
+A pointer is a variable that stores the address of another variable.
+Using pointers, we can directly access and modify the memory location of the referenced variable.

-Call by Value:
+Call by Value
-The actual values of arguments are copied into the formal parameters of the function.
+In call by value, copies of actual parameters are passed to the function.
-Changes made to parameters inside the function do not affect the original arguments.
+Changes made inside the function do not affect the original variables.
-Used when the function should not modify the input data.
+Example:
+void swap(int x, int y) {
+    int temp = x;
+    x = y;
+    y = temp;
+}
+Here, x and y are copies of the original arguments.

-Call by Pointer (Simulating Call by Reference using PoiNters):
+Call by Reference using Pointers
-Instead of passing the value, the address (pointer) of the variable is passed.
-The function works directly on the memory location of the variables.
+The function receives addresses of variables (pointers).
+By dereferencing the pointers, the actual values in memory are changed.
+Example:
+void swap(int *x, int *y) {
+    int temp = *x;
+    *x = *y;
+    *y = temp;
+}

-Changes inside the function reflect in the original variables.
+Here, any modification affects the original variables.

-Call by Reference:
+Call by Reference using Reference Variables
-A reference (alias) to the original variable is passed directly.
-The function parameters act as another name for the original arguments.
+Uses reference variables (&) that act as aliases to the original variables.
-Changes in the function modify the original variables.
+No explicit pointers are required, and changes directly affect the original values.
+Example:
-Syntax: void func(int &x, int &y)
+void swap(int &x, int &y) {
+    int temp = x;
+    x = y;
+    y = temp;
+}

 ALGORITHM:-
-Call by Value:
+For Call by Value
+Start the program and declare two integer variables.
+Define a function swap(int x, int y) that swaps values of x and y.
-Copy the values of actual arguments into function parameters.
+Pass the values of two variables to swap().
-Perform the swap on copies.

-Return to the main function.
+Print the variables in main().
-Observe no change in original variables.
+Observe that the original variables remain unchanged.

-Call by Pointer:
+For Call by Reference using Pointers
+Declare two integer variables.
+Define swap(int *x, int *y) to swap values using dereferenced pointers.
-Pass addresses of variables to function.
+Pass the addresses of variables to the swap() function.
-Inside the function, dereference pointers to access and modify actual variables.
-Swap values at the memory locations.
-Return to main function.
+Print the variables in main().
-Observe original variables are swapped.
+Observe that the original values are swapped.

-Call by Reference:
-Pass variables by reference (no copying, no pointers).
-Function parameters become aliases for original variables.
-Swap the variables directly.
+For Call by Reference using Reference Variables Declare two integer variables.
+Define swap(int &x, int &y) using references to swap values.
-Return to main function.
+Pass variables directly to the swap() function.
+Print the variables in main().
-Observe original variables swapped.
+Observe that the original values are swapped.

 CONCLUSION:-
-Call by value passes copies, so changes inside the function don’t affect the original variables.
-Call by pointer and call by reference both allow the function to modify the original variables, but call by reference is simpler and safer to use.
-Understanding these methods helps write efficient and clear code when variable modification is needed.
+In call by value, the original variables remain unchanged since copies are passed.
+In call by reference (pointers) and call by reference (reference variables), changes inside the function directly affect the original variables.
+Pointers give low-level control over memory, while reference variables offer a safer and more readable way to achieve call by reference.
+Understanding these techniques is essential for efficient memory management and data manipulation in C++.